THE PRESERVATION OF THE QUR'AN

 When Christians and Muslims talk about God the question of the preservation of the Bible and Qur’an often comes up.
-Christians are regularly told that the Bible has been corrupted and that only the Qur’an is perfectly preserved.
+Christians are regularly told that the Bible, and its message, have been corrupted and that only the Qur’an is perfectly preserved.
 Here is what some Islamic leaders say:

 The text of the Qur'an is entirely reliable.
 It has been as it is, unaltered, unedited, not tampered with in any way, since the time of its revelation.
 (M. Fethullah Gulen, Questions this Modern Age Puts to Islam, London: Truestar, 1993, p.58)

 (The Qur'an) was memorised by Mohammed and then dictated to his companions, and written down by scribes, who cross-checked it during his lifetime.
 Not one word of its 114 chapters (suras) have ever been changed over the centuries.
 (Understanding Islam and the Muslims, The Australian Federation of Islamic Councils Inc. (pamphlet) Nov.
 1991)